-Once an addict is ready to stop drinking, there are, fortunately, a number of resources for alcoholics and their families to get the support they need.
-A recovering addict need not feel isolated.
+Once a person is ready to stop drinking, there are, fortunately, some resources for alcoholics and their families to get the support they need.
+People on recovery need not feel isolated.
 Help is available for those who seek it.
 No matter how heavy a person’s drinking habits are, there are alcohol resources available to help cut down or quit drinking altogether.

 Alcoholism Information: Learning About the Disease

 The National Institute on Alcohol Abuse and Alcoholism: This is a group of centers and institutes that are a goldmine of information about the impact of alcoholic beverages on human health.
-The NIAAA conducts research, coordinates with federal agencies, and collaborates with a number of organizations and agencies.
+The NIAAA conducts research, coordinates with federal agencies, and collaborates with many organizations and agencies.
 This institute is one of the most trustworthy resources for alcoholism.
-Recovering addicts can rely on the information provided by the NIAAA to understand the effects of an addiction to alcoholic drinks.
+People with substance use disorder on recovery can rely on the information provided by the NIAAA to understand the effects of addiction to alcoholic drinks.

 The National Institute on Drug Abuse: This is a reliable source of facts about battling addiction and overcoming a dependence on alcoholic beverages.
 The institute offers knowledge to people who want to learn more about alcoholism.
 NIDA is one of the leading resources on the science of addiction.